Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 .. details::
   :summary: answer

   A virtual file that is actually compiled by the compiler.
-It consists of one source file and all (potentially indirectly) included header files.
+It consists of one source file and all (potentially transitively) included header files.